Call us on 020 3195 7256 to order copies of the paper or to find the perfect package for your school.

 First News – a unique literacy resource for every school

 First News is the UK’s original children’s newspaper.
-For 10 years we have been supporting literacy and learning through current affairs.
-Published weekly in print and digital editions, First News also offers a wealth of print and digital teaching resources for Key Stage 2 and Key Stage 3.
+For 11 years we have been supporting literacy and learning through current affairs.
+Published weekly in print and digital editions, First News also offers a wealth of print and digital reading activities for Key Stages 2-3 (P4-S2).

 - A quality newspaper for 7 – 14 year olds